 Payments for the following items do not qualify and cannot be excluded from income:

 You must generally pay tax on any educational assistance benefits over $5,250.
 These amounts should be included in your wages in Box 1 of Form W-2.
 However, if the payments over $5,250 qualify as a fringe benefit, your employer does not need to include them in your wages.
 A fringe benefit is a benefit you could deduct as an employee business expense had you paid for it.

 Note.
 The educational assistance exclusion is different from the business deduction for work-related education.
-See page 59-60 of IRS Publication 970 for more information on the exclusion and business deduction.
+See pages 59 and 60 of IRS Publication 970 Tax Benefits for Education for more information on the exclusion and business deduction.